REMOTE OTA

 ThingerMKRNB thing(USERNAME, DEVICE_ID, DEVICE_CREDENTIAL);

-// OTA seems to not work if no reset button pressed
+// OTA seems not to work if no reset button is pressed

 ThingerMKRNBOTA ota(thing);